menghif/static-dodo/README.md

 You can use a JSON configuration file to pass options to `static-dodo`.

 The JSON can accept the options `input` and `stylesheet`.
-These ones will override the ones passed in the command.
+These options will override the ones passed in the command.

-The `input` option in the JSON is required.
+The `input` option in the JSON is **required**.

 ## Example Input